 BioPark herpetologists took genetic samples from the northern Mexican gartersnakes to verify their identification.

-The three found northern Mexican gartersnakes were young males.
-Because the snakes are young, scientists say the population is viable and still producing offspring.
+Because the found snakes were young, scientists say the population is viable and still producing offspring.
 Now, experts must determine how strong the population is, where else they might live and the condition of their habitat.

-BioPark herpetologists hope to collect two females and one more male northern Mexican gartersnake for a captive breeding program to augment the wild population.
+BioPark herpetologists currently have two male and one female snake that are part of a captive breeding program to augment the wild population.
+In 2016, the zoo welcomed 11 healthy baby garter snakes.
 Limited human interaction, natural habitat and typical prey will prevent the snakes from becoming desensitized to people.

 Habitat: Live in riparian areas, hiding in cattails, willows, aquatic plants and bulrush.
 In the past 100 years, suitable habitat has been reduced by 90%.